rackerlabs/design-system/_component_design/buttons.md

 ## Primary button

-A primary button indicates the primary action on a page.
-Use only one primary button per page.
+A primary button indicates the primary action a user can take and is designed to command the attention of users more than any other content on a page.

-A primary button can exist in the following states: default, hover, pressed, disabled.
+Do not use multiple primary buttons in the same view.
+Multiple primary buttons can cause visual confusion and increase cognitive load while decreasing the efficacy of the button to direct user attention to a single action.

+For example, do not use primary buttons in a dashboard widget because it attracts too much attention and the user cannot settle and focus on a single widget.

 {% endcolumn %}